 The school seeks individuals who bring with them a spirit of inquiry, commitment, and motivation toward scholarship and leadership in the nursing profession.
 The Admissions Committee is interested in each individual and reviews holistically academic records, health care, other professional and community experience, interviews (for some programs), recommendations and expression of goals and interests.
 Intellectual interests and accomplishments are of primary importance in the admissions decision, and scholastic records are carefully examined.
 Clarity of goals, character, and achievement are also important.

-Students who provide fraudulent or incomplete information during the admission process may be disqualified or dismissed.
 For questions regarding the application process and requirements, contact the Office of Admissions at 410-955-7548 or firstname.lastname@example.org.

 Students may apply to only one Johns Hopkins School of Nursing academic program per academic term.
 To apply to a School of Nursing degree or certificate program, students will complete an online application at www.nursingcas.org.
 At a minimum, the application requirements will include: